Cornerstone of Zion: Historic Nauvoo Visitors’ Center Exhibit

 On June 11, 1842, British convert and stone mason William Player oversaw the setting of the first moonstone of the Nauvoo Temple.

 In addition to constructing the temple, Latter-day Saints also drew closer together through religious worship inside the temple.
 Even as they prepared to depart their beloved temple city in the winter of 1845–1846, the Saints continued receiving ordinances and making covenants with God and each other in the temple day and night.
 In three short months, over 5,000 Saints received the endowment and over 2,000 were sealed.
 These covenant relationships solemnized in the Nauvoo Temple bound the growing community of Saints together.
-As they sought to realize Zion throughout the world in the following centuries, they built on the foundational cornerstone of temple blessings revealed in Nauvoo.
+As they sought to realize Zion throughout the world in the following decades, they built on the foundational cornerstone of temple blessings revealed in Nauvoo.

 Nauvoo 1846, Before the Exodus, by Walter Rane, oil on canvas, 2020.